 Top brands and their KOL marketing strategy to succeed in China

-Several top brands like Gucci, Michael Kors, Givenchy are using the power of KOL marketing campaigns to sell products.
+Several top brands like Gucci, Michael Kors, Givenchy are using the power of KOL marketing campaigns across various marketing channels to sell products.

 Michael Kors “The Walk” Campaign